eorigbo/coding-interview-prep/README.md

 ----------------------------
 ### 1. Arrays
-Solutions to array questions can be found in the package **com.problems.interviewcake.code.arrays**.
+Solutions to array questions can be found in the package **com.problems.interviewcake.code.ch1_arrays**.
 Test cases can be found in the package **com.problems.interviewcake.test.arrays**.
 Test cases share the same name as the solution files, with Test added at the end.
 Array questions in my repo include:

 **1\.
 Merging Meeting Times:** Write a function for merging meeting times given everyone's schedules.